surajdevopscse/innovaccer_news_app/README.md

 - **Read Full Article**: Opens the full article in a WebView.
 - **Pull to Refresh**: Pull to refresh for reload data.
 - **Internet Handling**: Manages internet connectivity issues.
+- **Empty State**: Whenever you are to seach something and not available with that query you will see empty state.
 - **Searching**: You can search news when you are connected with internet.
 - **Caching**: Offline caching using SharedPreferences.
 - **Theme Management**: Supports light and dark themes.